jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 ### Solo Artist & Side Projects

-If you're primarily a solo artist, but you also have some side bands then the subscription scenario doesn't change that much.
+If you're primarily a solo artist, but you also have some side bands then the subscription scenario doesn't change all that much.

-You'd subscribe to Seshy under your Personal team and then extend the subscription to the teams for your side projects.
+You'd subscribe to the Seshy "Band" plan under your Personal team and then extend the subscription to the teams for your side projects.
 Any projects owned by your side teams would count towards your subscription.

 ![Solo with Side Projects](subscriptions/solo_w_side.png)

+If collaborators in one of your side bands starts a new project they could choose to transfer it to the band team and then it would count towards your Storage Pool.

 ### Bands